keithjgrant/Taming-CSS/Crawling/chapter3.md

 As you can see from these examples, specificity tends to become a sort of arms race, especially on large projects.
 It is generally best to keep it low when you can, so when you need to override something, your options are open.

+There are two common rules of thumb you may hear that can be helpful:

+First, never use ids in your selector.
+Even one id ratchets up the specificity a lot, and when you need to override it you often don't have another meaningful id you can use, so you wind up having to just copy the original selector and adding a new class somewhere to distinguish it from the one you are trying to override.

+Second, never use `!important`.
+This is even more difficult to override than an id, and once you use it, you will need to add it every time you want to everride the original declaration&mdash;and then you still have to deal with the specificity.

-Two common rules of thumb you may hear are, first, to never use ids in your selectors, and second, never use `!important`.
-While you are just starting out in CSS, these can be good advice, but don't cling to them forever.
+While you are just starting out in CSS, these two rules can be good advice, but don't cling to them forever.
 I believe both have a place.
-Specifically, `!important` can be useful in utility classes.
+Specifically, `!important` can be useful in something called utility classes.
 I've also had to use it occasionally to override inline styles added by a third-party JavaScript libary.

 This brings up an important point about specificity: if you are creating a package for distribution, I strongly urge you not to apply styles inline via JavaScript.
 If you do, you are forcing developers using your package to either accept your styles exactly, or to use `!important` for every property they want to change.
 Instead, include a stylesheet in your package.
 If your component needs to make style changes dynamically, it is almost always preferable to use JavaScript to add and remove classes to the elements.
 Then users can simply use your stylesheet, and they have the option to edit it however they like without battling specificity.